 Scope: 8,621 sf new house featuring architectural concrete

 We were given the challenge of designing a house overlooking a pond on a site constrained by wetlands.
-Our client had an interest in permanence and solidity, and a desire to work with architectural concrete.
+Our client had an interest in permanence and solidity and a desire to work with architectural concrete.
 Additionally, the client desired interiors that would showcase their substantial art collection.
-Our design approach began with the footprint of an L-shaped courtyard house, which, in part, was determined by the limited buildable area.
-The house is sited on a natural rise in the land, allowing the first floor elevation to rise 15 ft above the surface of the pond.
-This height provides dynamic views through the trees that separate the house from the pond.
-Our design concept ultimately leverages the capabilities of architectural concrete to explore its structural capacity on this unique site – resulting in a design with bold cantilevers and expanses of glass creating transparency between interior and exterior environments.
+Our design approach began with the footprint of an L-shaped courtyard house, which in part, was determined by the limited buildable area.
+The house is sited on a natural rise in the land, allowing the first floor elevation to rise 15 ft above the pond’s surface; this height provides dynamic views through the trees that separate the house from the pond.
+Ultimately, our design leverages the inherent capabilities of architectural concrete i.e. its structural capacity on this unique site.
+The concrete allowed bold cantilevers and expanses of glass that created greater transparency between interior and exterior environments.

 The interior palette is comprised of rift sawn oak with 16-inch wide oak plank flooring, oak casework and millwork, a stainless steel and glass main staircase, and minimalist concrete details throughout.
 On the upper level, the plan accommodates a master bedroom suite, three children’s bedrooms, and a family room.
 The first floor includes a guest bedroom, living room, kitchen, dining room, office, and family room.
 The ground level has a recreational room, a mudroom, and office/studio.
 The site plan employs native plantings and includes a small resistance pool in the courtyard.

-Concrete will be employed for all structural and insulation elements for the house.
-This modulates the fluctuation of interior temperature creating both an energy-efficient envelope and enough concrete mass to keep temperatures moderate and consistent throughout a 24-hour day.
-The employment of triple-glazed windows and a triple glazed aluminum curtain wall further increases the energy efficiency of the project, while allowing the house to have abundant glass that permeates natural light and affords spectacular view in all directions of both Todd Pond and the neighboring woodlands.
+Concrete will be employed for all of the house’s structural and insulation components; it modulates the fluctuation of interior temperature, creating both an energy-efficient envelope and enough concrete mass to keep temperatures moderate and consistent throughout a 24-hour day.
+The employment of triple-glazed windows and a triple-glazed aluminum curtain wall further increases the project’s energy efficiency; yet, it allows the house to have abundant glass that permeates natural light and affords spectacular view in all directions of both Todd Pond and the neighboring woodlands.

 Materials: concrete; aluminum; rift sawn oak; stainless steel; glass